-We encourage all students to consider sustainable transportation in lieu of driving to campus by choosing a form of sustainable transportation instead.
-Sustainable transportation is less expensive, avoids all parking permit fees, and most importantly, reduces carbon emissions for our beach community.
-The university is pursuing a goal of campus carbon neutrality by 2040.
+We encourage all students to use sustainable transportation whenever possible in lieu of driving to campus.
+By choosing sustainable transportation, students spend less money, avoid all permit fees, vehicle fees, gas, and possible citation fees.
+Most importantly, individuals who select these modes reduce their carbon emissions and the university is currently pursuing a campus-wide goal of carbon neutrality by 2040.

 Any students experiencing extreme hardships, displacement, homelessness, food insecurity, an emergency, and/or other crisis should contact the CSULB Basic Needs Program for immediate assistance.

-Can I get a discount if my classes are hybrid in the fall and I visit campus less?
+Can I get a discount if my classes are hybrid and I visit campus less?